agda/agda/doc/user-manual/tools/command-line-options.rst

       Inversions of pattern-matching failed due to exhausted inversion depth.
 :samp:`MissingDefinitions`
       Names declared without an accompanying definition.
+:samp:`ModuleDoesntExport`
+      Names mentioned in an import statement which are not exported by the module in question.
 :samp:`NotStrictlyPositive`
       Failed strict positivity checks.
 :samp:`OldBuiltin`